olibre/GreatTips/README.md

 Web
 ---

-* Respect users privacy => Drop all tracking, do not gather any data at all  https://marmelab.com/blog/2020/01/28/about-privacy.html
+* Respect user privacy => Drop all tracking, no gather any data at all  https://marmelab.com/blog/2020/01/28/about-privacy.html

 Security